Cray-HPE/docs-csm/operations/iuf/workflows/admin_directory.md

         deploy_pbs: false
         ```

-    3. Ensure the expected files are present in the admin directory after performing the steps in this section.
+    1. Ensure the expected files are present in the admin directory after performing the steps in this section.

-       (`ncn-m001#`) Examine the contents of `${ADMIN_DIR}` to verify the expected content is present
+       (`ncn-m001#`) Examine the contents of `${ADMIN_DIR}` to verify the expected content is present.

        ```bash
        find . -type f